-Our project is in process, and much has already been accomplished.
+The reconstruction of 66th Street has been completed.
 Residents will notice that deteriorating pavement has been replaced, raised medians have been added, and accessible curb ramps are now available at intersections.
 Streetscaping and improvements to bus stop waiting areas help add to travelers’ experience.

 New!
 “Cycle track” bicycle lanes are installed on 66th Street will separate the bike lanes from the street and sidewalk.